GreenhouseCI/blog.greenhouseci.com/_posts/2016-06-30-aws-device-farm.md

 [our docs](http://docs.greenhouseci.com/v1.0/docs/aws-device-farm) to generate credentials and to create a Device Farm project and a device pool.
-Please follow good security practices and create a dedicated Greenhouse/Device Farm IAM user. **Don't give us your root account AWS access!** We don't want it.
+Please follow good security practices and create a dedicated Greenhouse/Device Farm IAM user. **Don't give us your root account AWS access!** Or to anyone else, for that matter.

 ### Greenhouse
 Once you have the necessary info from AWS, head over to your Greenhouse project settings and look in the **Test** section.
 Enable Device Farm testing with the checkbox, then fill in the form below.
-If you project has tests that are supported by Device Farm, Greenhouse will present these as an option.
+If your project has tests that are supported by Device Farm, Greenhouse will present these as an option.
 Alternatively, you will always have the choice of Device Farm's fuzz tests.
 Only one test type can be run at a time.